peterpeterparker/daviddalbusco.com/src/blog/introducing-the-new-remote-control-for-your-presentations.md

 *A demo of our brand new remote control*

+### So, what’s new?

+Enough teasing, here are the major new features of our remote controller.

 ### Speaker notes with Markdown support

 Through our [Slack](https://join.slack.com/t/deckdeckgo/shared_invite/enQtNzM0NjMwOTc3NTI0LTBlNmFhODNhYmRkMWUxZmU4ZTQ2MDJiNjlmYWZiODNjMDU5OGRjYThlZmZjMTc5YmQ3MzUzMDlhMzk0ZDgzMDY) channel, [GitHub](https://github.com/deckgo/deckdeckgo/projects/4) or messages, being able to add “**speaker notes** for the slides in the web editor” was often the most requested feature.
 Fortunately, it was already implemented in our core and even available in the developer kit, therefore, the biggest challenge was “only” its integration in terms of UX.
 Moreover, when implementing the feature, we thought that it would be handy if **Markdown** would be supported too 😃